 - Send mail to MOHELA, 633 Spirit Drive, Chesterfield, MO 63005-1243.

 - MOHELA, or Missouri Higher Education Loan Authority, is a student loan servicer that works with the U.S. Department of Education to manage billing and payments for federal student loans.

-- The Missouri-based company is a legitimate student loan servicer that is contracted to handle nearly 20% of the Department of Education's accounts.
+- The Missouri-based company is a legitimate student loan servicer contracted to handle nearly 20% of the Department of Education's accounts.

 - As your servicer, MOHELA is required to handle your billing and answer questions about your loans.
 It must work with you if you want to change your repayment plan.